 Erschallet, ihr Lieder, erklinget, ihr Saiten!
 (BWV 172), written for Pentecost Sunday, closes with a rendition of the 4th verse of Nicolai’s hymn.
 Finally, a cantata Bach wrote for the Feast of the Visitation of Mary (commemorating Mary’s visit to Elizabeth), Wie schön leuchtet der Morgenstern (BWV 1), opens with a festive chorus that features the melody of this wonderful hymn, with the 1st verse of the poem in its original and intimate form.

 Bach also wrote at least three chorale preludes for organ based on thus tune, including this one (BWV 739), played here by Kay Johannsen.

-Michael Praetorius (1571-1621) was always on the lookout for festive tunes that he could arrange for choral and instrumental forces.
+When Bach wrote this piece, he was extending a long tradition of composing variations on this melody.
+For example, Michael Praetorius (1571-1621) was always on the lookout for festive tunes that he could arrange for choral and instrumental forces.
 Here is one of his settings of Wie schön leuchtet der Morgenstern, performed by the instrumentalists of Musica fiata and the voices of La Capella Ducale, directed by Roland Wilson.